Treasure Beach, Jamaica

 Spur Tree

-Spur Tree, a mountainous region lying between the parishes of Manchester and St Elizabeth, seems to have been named in honor of the gigantic cotton trees that used to grow in the area, throwing out huge buttresses or spurs, hence 'Spur tree'.
-The hill rises at a breathtaking 304m per half-mile as it crosses the Don Figueroa Mountains that dominate the topography of the two parishes.
+Spur Tree, a mountainous region lying between the parishes of Manchester and St Elizabeth, is named after the large cotton trees with prominent buttresses or "spurs.
+The area offers breathtaking views and a glimpse into Jamaica's natural beauty.
+The hill rises at a breathtaking 304m per half-mile as it crosses the Don Figueroa Mountains, which dominate the topography of the two parishes.

 Maroon Town